guardian/ab-testing/README.md

 -   The public API is reduced to only what was used in Frontend
 -   Some public methods have been renamed like `isUserInVariant` (this does make it difficult to copy and paste an implementation between Frontend and DCR right now until this library is integrated with Frontend)

-## Initalising in a non-react project
+## Initialising in a non-react project

 ```ts
 import { AB } from '@guardian/ab-core';